25 of the Most Romantic Resorts That Will Make You Fall in Love All Over Again

 Best for: Newlyweds

 Warning: If you visit this luxe retreat, you’ll never want to leave.
 This cliffside paradise is best known for its sweeping views of St. Lucia’s twin Piton mountains and three-walled, open-air guestroom “sanctuaries” that feature private infinity pools, four-poster canopy beds, 24/7 butler service and a unique design that makes guests feel like they’re right at the edge of the galaxy.
 (Think watching shooting stars from your bed at night—no big deal!)
 It’s the perfect spot if you want to cozy up with your significant other and bare it all while lounging on your private sun deck or enjoying an open-air shower, which makes it ideal for a memorable honeymoon.
 If the $1,600-plus-a-night resort looks familiar, it might be because you’ve caught a glimpse of it on The Bachelor.
-By the way, you can also stay at these U.S. hotels where your favorite movies and TV shows were filmed.
+For more luxurious beach stays, check out this list of resorts in Puerto Rico.

 - Unparalleled views